 Who is the contact for e-reserves?

-Audra Hammond is the coordinator for e-reserves.
+Audra Oglesbee is the coordinator for e-reserves.
 She would be happy to help you with your e-reserve questions and requests.
-She can be reached at extension 3365 or at firstname.lastname@example.org.
+She can be reached at extension 3271 or at email@example.com.